opensearch-project/documentation-website/_opensearch/install/tar.md

    #! /bin/bash

    # Before running this script, make sure to replace the /path/to your OpenSearch directory
-   # and don't forget to replace the CN in the node's distinguished name with a real
+   # and remember to replace the CN in the node's distinguished name with a real
    # DNS A record.

    echo "plugins.security.ssl.transport.pemcert_filepath: /path/to/opensearch-{{site.opensearch_version}}/config/node1.pem" | sudo tee -a /path/to/opensearch-{{site.opensearch_version}}/config/opensearch.yml